jacoscaz/pinetto/README.md

 - **Customization**: the default logging function can be overridden to customize all logging behavior.
-- **Isomorphism**: support browsers and server-side runtimes (Node, Deno, Bun)
+- **Isomorphism**: support browsers and server-side runtimes (Node, Deno, Bun) through separate ES and CommonJS builds.

-In many areas this library stands opposite to [pino][pino], hence the name, and is nowhere near as production-ready as the latter.
+In many areas this library stands opposite to [pino][pino], hence the name.

+## Etymology

 > **-etto**
 >
 > forms nouns from nouns, denoting a diminutive
 >
 > &mdash; [Wikipedia][etto]

-You probably should not use this, at least for the time being.

 ## Usage